 You can help to prevent wear-and-tear injuries from any type of exercise by warming up, by stopping exercise when you feel pain and by not exercising intensely when your muscles feel heavy or sore.
 Muscles are made of millions of individual fibers.
 When you first contract a muscle, you use only one percent of the fibers.
 As you continue to exercise, you contract more fibers to share the load, which places less force on each fiber and helps to prevent injuries.
-Always warm up.
-Go slow before you go fast.
-If you take a hard workout and feel sore the next day, go easy on every day that your muscles continue to feel sore after you have warmed up.
+Always warm up, and go slow before you go fast.
+If you take a hard workout and feel sore the next day, go easy until your muscles no longer feel sore after you have warmed up.
 It usually takes at least 48 hours for muscles to recover from hard exercise.
 When you feel pain in one muscle during exercise, that’s a signal that it may be starting to tear and you should stop exercising for that day.

 Why Running Causes So Many Injuries

-A study from the University of Wisconsin-La Crosse shows that as people start to feel tired during running, they shorten their strides and this decreases the force of their foot striking the ground (Medicine and Science in Sports and Exercise, Dec 1999;31(12):1828-33).
+A study from the University of Wisconsin-La Crosse showed that as people start to feel tired during running, they shorten their strides and this decreases the force of their foot striking the ground (Medicine and Science in Sports and Exercise, Dec 1999;31(12):1828-33).
 The shorter stride lessens the force of their heel striking the ground and places it forward to the area behind the big toe.
 To compensate for the decreased force of their feet hitting the ground, they move their legs at a faster cadence.
 You can use this information to help you prevent injuries when you run.
 Shortening your stride will help to protect you from injuries by shifting your foot strike force forward.
 You can keep your speed by moving your legs at a faster cadence.
+See Prevent Running Injuries with Shorter Strides and Orthotics

 Understanding How to Train Helps to Prevent Injuries